donghaozhang/GamingAgent/README.md

 python main.py
 ```

-⚠️ In your Tetris implementation, Modify game speed to accomodate for AI gaming agent latency.
+⚠️ In your Tetris implementation, Modify game speed to accommodate for AI gaming agent latency.
 For example, in the provided implementation, navigate to `main.py`, line 23: change event time to 500~600ms.

 You should be able to see: